aecobb53/weatherman/docs/testing.md

 The major tags for sql butler is `@database`.
 For each database scenario I delete the testing databases.

-- Scenario: Creating a sql database
+- Creating a sql database
-  - Does the database set up and accept data?
+    - Does the database set up and accept perfect data?
-- Scenario: Adding multiple weather reports to database
+- Adding multiple weather reports to database
+    - Does the database take a list of weather and return the list?
+- Tuple to dict
+    - Does the tupe to dict function work properly?
+- List of tuples to list of dicts
+    - Does the list tuple to list dict function work properly?
+- Use parameters to return results from the database
-  - Does the database accept a list of data?
+    - Does the database take a list of weather and return the list?

+> Still need negative tests

+##### Data Validation

+The major tags for sql butler is `@validator`.
+Verify the data validator interprits the input strings appropriatly.

+- Exact_list
+    - Does the validator handle the exact list types appropriatly?

+- Datetime validator
+    - Does the validator handle the datetime strings appropriatly?

 > Still need negative tests